 3. Unlimited Data Sim card

 While traveling, having a data sim card makes everything that much easier.
-Imagine meeting new friends, making travel plans together, but missing out on all the convos.
-We all know having a working phone with the internet is like having a world on your fingertips.
-Just skip the hassle of looking around, pre-order this unlimited data sim card ($9 USD for 30 days) and receive free delivery to your accommodation as well!
+Imagine meeting new friends, and making travel plans together, but missing out on all the convos.
+We all know having a working phone with the internet is like having a world at your fingertips.
+Just skip the hassle of looking around, pre-order this unlimited data sim card ($9 USD for 30 days), and receive free delivery to your accommodation as well!
 Buy yours here.

 6. Few handy Vietnamese words

 Hello – Xin Chao

 Toilet – Phone Ve Sinh

 - If you know of other cool bars that should be on this list of best bars in Hanoi

 - Hanoi itinerary for 7 days in Vietnam